I’ve undergone quite a bit of change in the last couple of years.

 “What?”

 “Who is the Art Department playing against?”
 I picture a corny grudge match between the high school staff.
 No rules.
 Maybe some paintballs on the field.
 Or, like, that color run chalk dust stuff.
 I’m fully expecting him to reply with Science Department or Math Department.
-During time outs, they talk out telescopes or calculators to determine their next play.
+During time outs, they take out telescopes or calculators to determine their next play.
 History Department?
 Swords and cannons?
 I mean, fun, right?

 I was full-on ready to trot back to the house, grab cash for tickets and some popcorn, and settle in to watch the teachers vs. teachers football game.
 I was even getting a little excited about what the Art Department uniforms might look like.
 Tie-dye?
 Starry Night?
 Red, yellow, white, and blue in the style of Piet Mondrian?